Skip to main content

 App.create_model(model_id, **kwargs)

-Creates a model in the app.
+Creates a model for the app.

 Parameters:

-• **kwargs - Additional model arguments
+• **kwargs - Additional keyword arguments passed to the Model

-• Model object for the created model
+Returns: Model - A Model object for the specified model ID

 Example: